 To demonstrate support by the OSI for research in orthodontics and for postgraduate speciality training in orthodontics.
 The aim is also to encourage and welcome new graduates to our society.

-Orthodontic postgraduate students enrolled in a recognised specialist orthodontic training programme and due to graduate the year of the award is held, or Specialist Orthodontists who completed a MSc /MOrth in the previous year.
-The Award is shortlisted based on clinical relevance and research topic/ methodology.
-Three candidates are shortlisted and asked to present at the OSI Annual Conference in April.
-Each finalist is given a stipend and complimentary entry to the conference and dinner.
+Orthodontic postgraduate students enrolled in a recognised specialist orthodontic training programme and due to graduate in 2024; or Specialist Orthodontists who completed an MSc/MOrth/MClinDent in 2022/2023.
+The Award will be shortlisted based on clinical relevance and research topic/ methodology.
+Three candidates will be shortlisted and asked to present at Annual Conference.
+Each finalist will be given a stipend and complimentary entry to the conference and dinner.
 The winner will be chosen on the day of the conference, based on three criteria, each having equal weight, 1. quality of presentation, 2. clinical relevance to members and 3. the research methodology.